isokissa/pico-wf/README.md

 =======

 __pico-wf__ is a minimalistic multilingual web framework.
 Using pico-wf one can create simple web sites with multilingual pages.
-Each of pages contains the main menu with links to other pages.
+Each of pages contains main menu with links to other pages.
 A page can contain articles, which may be written in multiple languages.
-Once multiple languages are introduced, the framework will require that all articles are written in all supported languages.
+Once multiple languages are introduced, the framework will try to assure that all articles are written in all supported languages [TODO].

 Usage
 -----